 FROM SLUMS TO PROJECTS

-In the 1940s, the slums were razed and replaced with the Aliso Village, Estrada Courts and Pico Gardens projects.
-By the 1970s, the neglected projects had been allowed to fall into disrepair and served as the breeding grounds for local gangs including Primera Flats, AV Fellas, AV Rockers, Varrio Nuevo Estrada and Alcapone.
-Village and Pico Gardens were, in turn, razed in the 1990s and replaced with the New Urbanist and Pueblo del Sol projects.
+In the 1940s, the slums were razed and replaced with the Pico/Aliso Village (1942) and Estrada Courts (1943) housing projects.
+By the 1970s, the neglected projects had been allowed to fall into disrepair and served as the breeding grounds for local gangs including Primera Flats, AV Fellas, AV Rockers, Varrio Nuevo Estrada, and Alcapone.
+Pico/Aliso Village was, in turn, razed in the 1990s and replaced with the New Urbanist-style and Pueblo del Sol housing project.
 The Estrada Courts project still stands and today is more recognized for its many murals and preservation efforts than gang violence.

 JAPANESE IN BOYLE HEIGHTS

-After the attack on Pearl Harbor, hundreds of Japanese residents of the Japanese fishing village on Terminal Island were given 48 hours notice to evacuate their homes so that a new military base could be built there.
+After the attack on occupied Pearl Harbor‘s military outpost, hundreds of Japanese residents of the Japanese fishing village on Terminal Island were given 48 hours’ notice to evacuate their homes so that a new military base could be built there.
 Many of the displaced moved to the Forsythe Hostel in Boyle Heights.
 Not long after, however, they along with almost all Japanese-Americans were rounded up and shipped to concentration camps.

-After World War II ended, few Japanese returned to the neighborhood, preferring, in many cases, to move to Gardena, Monterey Park, Torrance, Pasadena, San Pedro, Compton and Long Beach (rather than back to Boyle Heights, Little Tokyo or Little Osaka).
-The highly acclaimed restaurant, Otomisan, established in 1956, is one of the few reminders of a more diverse era.
-Other Japanese vestiges include Haru Florist, Hayashi Realty, and Tenrikyo Mission.
+After World War II ended, few Japanese returned to the neighborhood, preferring, in many cases, to move to the suburbs of Gardena, Monterey Park, Torrance, Pasadena, San Pedro, Compton, Crenshaw, and Long Beach (rather than back to Boyle Heights, Little Tokyo, or Little Osaka).
+The highly acclaimed restaurant, Otomisan, established in 1956, is one of the few reminders of this more diverse era.
+Other Japanese vestiges include Haru Florist, Hayashi Realty, the Nichiren Buddhist Temple, the Rafu Chuo Gakuen School, Rissho Kosei-kai Buddhist Church, and Tenrikyo Mission.

 RUSSIANS IN BOYLE HEIGHTS

-The next major wave of immigrants to Boyle Heights came with the arrival of large numbers of Russians, many whom immigrated to avoid czarist persecution.
+The next major wave of immigrants to Boyle Heights came with the arrival of large numbers of Russians, many whom immigrated to avoid czarist persecution, and most of whom settled in the Flats, which is why they’re also known as the Russian Flats..
 A large number were Molokans, a religious sect that refused to follow orthodox practices.
 By the 1930s, there were six Molokan churches in Boyle Heights.
 Later many Russian Jews fled to Los Angeles.
-In the 1940s, the nexus of Russians in Los Angeles shifted to West Hollywood, although there are today large numbers of Russians in Agoura Hills, Beverly Hills, Calabasas and Sherman Oaks.
+In the 1940s, the nexus of Russians in Los Angeles shifted to West Hollywood (home to Little Odessa), although there are today large numbers of Russians in Agoura Hills, Beverly Crest, Beverly Grove, Beverly Hills, Beverlywood, Calabasas, Cheviot Hills, Encino, Fairfax, Sherman Oaks, and Valley Village.

 MEXICANS IN BOYLE HEIGHTS